MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 2. **Type Safety**: The client uses the `cynic` library to generate types from the schema.
 This ensures that the queries are type-safe.
 3. **Convenience**: The client provides a set of APIs for common queries such as chain identifier, reference gas price, protocol configuration, service configuration, checkpoint, epoch, executing transactions and more.
 4. **Custom Queries**: The client provides a way to run custom queries using the `cynic` library.
 5. **Version Support**: The Sui GraphQL RPC server supports several versions for each network (at least for Mysten's public nodes).
 The client provides a way to set the version of the server to connect to.
-The schema used is the schema defined in main branch of the [Sui](https://github.com/mystenlabs/sui) repository.
-Fields that are only supported in the beta version are marked with the `#[cfg(feature = "beta")]` attribute and will be available in the `next` branch of the repository.
-By default, if you are using the SDK from `crates.io` or from `main` branch, it will support the stable version of the service.
-Please note that the legacy versions are not supported out of the box and you would likely need to use the `cynic` library to generate the types for the legacy version.
+By default, if you are using the SDK it will support the stable version of the service.
+Please note that the legacy and beta versions are not supported out of the box and you would likely need to build your own custom queries.

 # Usage